Invisionware/Invisionware.Net/README.md

 This portion of the Invisionware Framework provides extensions and wrappers around a number of aspects related to Network and Internet type operations

 ### GeoCoding
-This package provides an easy to use wrapper around a number of GeoCoding services.
+This package provides an easy to use wrapper around a number of GeoCoding services as well as utility methods for working with Geo Coordinates.
 Currently support exists for Google

 ###### Usage

 ```
 // Setup IoC
 var container = new Invisionware.Ioc.Autofac.AutofacContainer(new Autofac.ContainerBuilder().Build());